-Toaster ovens are great kitchen tools because they allow you to cook a variety of foods with much more energy efficient than conventional ovens.
+Toaster ovens are great kitchen tools because they let you cook a variety of foods with much more energy efficient than conventional ovens.

-Toaster ovens also allow you to cook food in different ways with settings and options like broil, bake, toast, and more.
+Toaster ovens also let you cook food in different ways with settings and options like broil, bake, toast, and more.
 You can cook everything from pizza to roasts to cookies in toaster ovens.

 If you’re on a budget but still looking for a powerful, user-friendly toaster oven, look no further.
 My budget was under $50 when I got a toaster over.

 Here are some factors to think about when buying a toaster oven, and a few recommendations for some of the most highly rated models available today.